CDU politicians Merz and Laschet announce their bids to lead Germany's ruling party | DW | 25.02.2020

 Former leader of the CDU parliamentary group Friedrich Merz on Tuesday announced that he will run for leadership of Germany's Christian Democratic Union (CDU), setting himself up for a possible candidacy to become Germany's next chancellor.

-Speaking in a press conference with German Health Minister Jens Spahn in Berlin, Laschet said the party currently finds itself "in the biggest crisis in our history."
+Speaking alongside German Health Minister Jens Spahn at a press conference in Berlin, Laschet said the party currently finds itself "in the biggest crisis in our history."

 Spahn, who had also been considered a possible contender, then said he will not run and will instead serve as Laschet's vice chair.